All Episodes

 So where we are with all this, you know, third parties don't work.

-They just they never have, they're not gonna, they're not gonna work in the uh in the current structure, because the third party, even if a third party president got elected, he doesn't have any third-party members in Congress to speak of, and the two parties would unite to cream this third party president, make sure he got nothing done.
+They're not going to, they're not going to work in the current structure because the third party, even if the third party president got elected, he doesn't have any third-party members in Congress to speak of.

-They hang around Georgetown with the libs, and libs are always laughing at them, but all the hayseed hicks that are in their party.
+And Libs are always laughing at them about all the hayseed hicks that are in their party.

-And they all are embarrassed, and then their wives are nagging them because their wives are pro-choice, all these liberal Republican guys, and their wives are nagging them, and nobody wants to be nagged.
+And their wives are nagging them because their wives are pro-choice, all these liberal Republican guys.

-And then you add to that, the same time you have third and fourth tier pseudo-conservatives, and they know who I I mean, even without mentioning their names, they think I'm talking about them.
+And then you add to that, the same time you have third and fourth tier pseudo-conservatives, and they know who I, I mean, even without mentioning their names, they think I'm talking about them.

-And they always well, they frequently react.
+And they always, well, they frequently react.

 They have no influence with the grassroots, meaning the people who make the country work.